-Long COVID, or long-haul COVID, is a term being used to describe those who have symptoms months after being infected with the coronavirus.
-Researchers think that 10% to 30% of patients who had COVID infections may suffer from long COVID, or "post-COVID syndrome," whether their initial illness was serious or not.
-Some researchers define chronic COVID-19 as extending beyond 12 weeks, but the symptoms may last many months.
+Long COVID, or long-haul COVID, is a term to describe a syndrome where symptoms continue months after a coronavirus infection.
+Researchers think that 10% to 30% of patients who had COVID infections might suffer from long COVID, or "post-COVID syndrome," whether their initial illness was serious or not.
+Some researchers define chronic COVID-19 as extending beyond 12 weeks, but the symptoms may in fact last many months.

 Physical symptoms.
-In the case of post-COVID syndrome, there are various listings that the agency could look at in this step of the assessment, depending on the claimant's symptoms.
+For post-COVID syndrome, there are various listings that the agency could look at, depending on the claimant's symptoms.
 Many long COVID sufferers have physical symptoms that fall into four categories:

 Cognitive and mental symptoms.
-The majority of COVID long-haulers report problems with memory and brain fog (sometimes in addition to headaches or loss of the sense of smell).
+The majority of COVID long-haulers report problems with memory and brain fog—difficulty thinking and concentrating—sometimes in addition to headaches or loss of the sense of smell.
 Doctors think at least some of these cases are caused by encephalitis (inflammation of the brain due to viral infection).
 The cognitive problems people experience are similar to those that people have reported after encephalitis stemming from Lyme disease, another illness with a post-viral syndrome.

-Social Security could use the listing for neurocognitive disorders (12.02) to evaluate the applications of long-COVID sufferers experiencing cognitive difficulties.
-Those who have both physical and mental problems could try to "equal" the listing for traumatic brain injuries (more on equaling a listing below).
+Social Security could use the listing for neurocognitive disorders (12.02) to evaluate long-COVID sufferers who are experiencing cognitive difficulties.
+Those who have both physical and mental problems could try to "equal" the listing for traumatic brain injuries.

 You'll need to show Social Security three main things to get disability benefits for long COVID: